MOXA-ISD/developer-docs/docs/edge-intro.md

         -H "mx-api-token:$(cat /etc/mx-api-token)" -k
 ```

+## STEP 4: Read and display the tag data using Hello APP
-To subscribe data, we used a simple Python code to show
+To subscribe data, we used a simple Hello APP wirtten in Python code to show the data

 ```python
 from libmxidaf_py import TagV2